The Administrative (Faculty) Fellows program is a pilot program in Academic Affairs that serves several strategic (and tactical) purposes:

 - Strengthening the roles and offices of the academic deans and library director by creating focused projects for each of the four selected fellows with one- and two-year deliverables, integrating the academic schools/units but allowing organic unit-based tailoring.

-Potential “Faculty Fellows” (as they are generally called) must be a SUNY Oneonta tenure-track or tenured faculty member with a minimum of five years of service, propose projects that align with School/Unit mission and College priorities, and commit to a two-year period under the mentorship and tutelage of Academic Affairs leadership.
+Potential “Faculty Fellows” (as they are generally called) must be a SUNY Oneonta tenure-track or tenured faculty member with a minimum of five years of service, propose projects that align with School/Unit mission and university priorities, and commit to a two-year period under the mentorship and tutelage of Academic Affairs leadership.
 Four fellows were accepted for the pilot, each supported by professional development money and re-assigned time; each expected to work synergistically with leadership through their deans/directors; each expected to present the progress on their projects, briefly detailed below, to faculty and staff in the spring of each year.

 The Inaugural Cohort of Faculty Fellows!